vineyard-bloom/bloom-starter/README.md

     * [React Dev Tools](https://chrome.google.com/webstore/detail/react-developer-tools/fmkadmapgofadopljbjfkapdkoienihi?hl=en)
     * [Redux Dev Tools](https://chrome.google.com/webstore/detail/redux-devtools/lmhkpmbekcpmknklioeibfkpmmfibljd?hl=en)

+3. Copy over any configuration from config-sample into a new config.json file.

-3. Boot up the server in the root directory with `yarn dev`.
+4. Boot up the server in the root directory with `yarn dev`.
 By default, it's served on port 8080.

 ### Build
 1. `yarn build` to generate a production bundle.